beniregev/reactjs-nestjs-stock-management-app/README.md

   - UI: Search for stocks by stock symbol or company name using the FMP API - Done.
   - UI: Select the stocks to add to the portfolio - Done.
   - BE: flow to add multiple stocks to support the UI/UX - WIP.
 85% Done, having an issue with the endpoint.
-- When searching locally the search text can be empty and the entire user portfolio will be retrieve from MongoDB - 90%+ completed.
-  - Need to include the condition in the function to retrieve the stocks locally - TO DO.
 - Mark/unmark stock as favorite - 90% Completed, clicking the button doesn't work, suspecting that calling the endpoint (PATCH) returns an error.
 - Some other issues I want to improve to improve the UX.